-This provides the framework for Minsky's analysis of the modern capitalist economy.
-A special kind of instability results because of the primary features of this sort of economy; in particular, the financial arrangements necessary in a private, for-profit economy require expensive, long-lived capital assets.
-Instability can be constrained through developing appropriate institutions that provide 'ceilings and floors'; however, 'stability' cannot be achieved because of the impact that 'tranquility' will have on expectations and thus behavior.
-Still, capitalism with ceilings and floors is preferable to capitalism without institutional constraints, and the constraints that are possible in a small-government capitalist economy are insufficient to prevent 'it' (a debt deflation) from happening.
+This then provides the framework for Minsky's analysis of the modern capitalist economy: a special kind of instability results because of the primary features of this sort of economy, in particular, the financial arrangements that are necessary in a private, for-profit economy which requires expensive, long-lived capital assets.
+Instability can be constrained through development of appropriate institutions that provide "ceilings and floors"; however, "stability" cannot be achieved because of the impact that "tranquility" will have on expectations and thus behavior.
+Still, capitalism with ceilings and floors is preferable to capitalism without institutional constraints, and the constraints that are possible in a small government capitalist economy were insufficient to prevent "it" (a debt deflation) from happening.
 In contrast, the constraints that are possible with a big government form of capitalism have been sufficient.
-The problem is that the absence of 'it' has changed behavior in ways that are likely to increase the likelihood that 'it' will happen again.
-The question is what changes to these institutions can continue to forestall 'it', while at the same time promoting the values of a democratic society.
+The problem is that the absence of "it" has changed behavior in ways that are likely to increase the likelihood that "it" will happen again.
+The question is what sorts of changes to these institutions can continue to forestall "it" while at the same time promoting the values of a democratic society.
 We now turn to Minsky's policy analysis.